cisagov/pshtt/README.md

 * `HTTPS Full Connection` - The domain is "fully connected" if any HTTPS endpoint is fully connected.
 A "fully connected" HTTPS endpoint is one with which pshtt could make a full TLS connection.
-* `HTTPS Client Auth Required` - A domsin requires client authentication if *any* HTTPS endpoint requires it for a full TLS connection.
+* `HTTPS Client Auth Required` - A domain requires client authentication if *any* HTTPS endpoint requires it for a full TLS connection.
 * `Redirect` - The domain is a "redirect domain" if at least one